croffler/hugo-test/site/content/sbp/time-series.markdown

 ### Web Processing Unit Container
-XAPâ€™s web processing unit run the `WAR` file deployed onto the Service Grid.
+XAP's web processing unit run the `WAR` file deployed onto the Service Grid.
 The Web Processing Unit Container allows you to run your embedded data (Space), business logic and web packages inside the same processing unit or within the same Service Grid.
 Or you can simply run a pure standard `WAR` file in a non-Spring and Spring configuration.

 In this demo, we are using the Web Processing Unit Container to host the web tier as a remote client to the space.
 Its servlet uses a `TaskDelegate` pattern to orchestrate regular and distributed tasks which will be executed within the space.
 It makes use of `Task` Resource Injection to access the implementation of the DAO interface and Task Routing to execute within the correct space partition.